-In this sequel, it's wartime and James is training as an RAF pilot in bustling London.
+In this sequel, James is training as an RAF pilot in bustling London.
 He’s far from the rolling hills, moody cattle, and curmudgeonly farmers of his day job as a vet in the Yorkshire Dales.
 He misses his dog, but most of all he misses his wife, Helen, who’s pregnant with their first child.

 The No. 1 One Ladies’ Detective Agency by Alexander McCall Smith

 In a Reddit thread about the best feel-good books, user bprflip shares: “When someone asks for a male-author-who-can-actually-write-a-female-lead, this book lands.
 It’s about someone getting by and making the world better, in incremental yet personal ways”.

 Under the Whispering Door by TJ Klune

 This wholesome book is perfect for fans of the feel-good hit A Man Called Ove or NBC’s The Good Place.

 The Garden of Small Beginnings by Abbi Waxman

-As an intimate journey of a young mother moving on from grief, this quirky novel unlocks the door to Lilian Girvan’s life as an illustrator, parent, sister, budding gardener, and widow as she puts the pieces of her life back together.
+As an intimate journey of a young mother moving on from loss, this quirky novel unlocks the door to Lilian Girvan’s life as an illustrator, parent, sister, budding gardener, and widow as she puts the pieces of her life back together.

-- If you love books, are feeling a little lost right now, and would love some gentle comfort and guidance, join The Sanctuary, my seven-day course to rebalance your life.
+If you adore books, need a bit of a boost, and would love some gentle comfort and guidance, check out The Sanctuary, a seven-day course from Tolstoy Therapy.